sjkp/Microsoft-teams-docs/teams/createcontentpage.md

 ﻿# Create the content for your Microsoft Teams (Preview) tab

-When the user visits your tab, Microsoft Teams will load the `contentUrl` that you [provided earlier](createconfigpage.md) inside an iframe.
+The content page is an HTML page that you host.
+When the user visits your tab, Microsoft Teams will load the `contentUrl` that you [provided earlier](createconfigpage.md) within an iframe inside the main tab canvas area.

+In this page, you present the main function of your tab app, following the [design recommendations](design.md).

-You must include the Microsoft Teams Tab library (https://statics.teams.microsoft.com/sdk/v0.2/js/MicrosoftTeams.js) in your content page so that it can communicate with Microsoft Teams.
+You must include the [Microsoft Teams Tab library](jslibrary.md) in your configuration page so that it can communicate with Microsoft Teams.

 >**Note:** The very simple 'maps' example in this documentation uses existing Bing and Google maps as content pages for illustration, which of course do not include this library.
 See the [samples](samples.md) for a full example tab app that does so.